jallanxjallan/onemanairforce/adaptation/outline.md

 Muharto and Pang finally win their case, sell the quinine, and RI-002 returns to Jogja.
 For the next six months, Freeberg, often with Muharto in the co-pilot seat, links the besieged Republic of Indonesia with the rest of the world.
 Freeberg is hailed as a hero, gaining the respect of everyone from common citizens to President Soekarno himself.

 By April 1948, Freeberg's haggard appearance and premature greying reflects the constant strain of being the Republic's "One Man Air Force".
-In May 1948 offered a promotion to major and reassignment to a desk job.
+In May 1948 Muharto is offered a promotion to major and reassignment to a desk job.
 Worried about his friend, Muharto considers declining the promotion.
 However, he is now engaged to his girlfiend Ani, and must think about their future.

 Busy with his own duties, Muharto sees little of Freeberg, but is nonetheless dismayed when informed of the disappearance of RI-002 when flying a load of Republican gold to Sumatra in October 1948.